xinminlabs/synvert-docs/_posts/2023-02-03-react-add-autocomplete-attribute.md

   ];
 ```

-The official snippet is [here](https://github.com/xinminlabs/synvert-snippets-javascript/blob/main/lib/react/add-autocomplete-attribute.js), it takes care of input tag and use `insertAfter` for multi-lines Field.
+The official snippet is [here](https://github.com/xinminlabs/synvert-snippets-javascript/blob/main/lib/react/add-autocomplete-attribute.js), it takes care of the input tag and uses `insertAfter` for multi-line Fields.